dividedmind/statistics-done-wrong/introduction.rst

 scientists with tools of enormous power to find order and meaning in the most complex of datasets, and scientists have embraced them with glee.

-They have not, however, embraced statistics *education*, and most undergraduate programs in the sciences require no statistical training whatsoever.
+They have not, however, embraced statistics *education*, and many undergraduate programs in the sciences require no statistical training whatsoever.

 Since the 1980s, researchers have described numerous statistical fallacies and